Susanne Lorentzon

+Lorentzon attended the University of Texas at El Paso where she competed for the UTEP Miners track and field team, finishing runner-up in the high jump at the 1982 AIAW Indoor Track and Field Championships.

 Lorentzon was a finalist at the European Athletics Indoor Championships in 1982 and 1983 and placed twelfth at the 1982 European Athletics Championships.
 She was chosen as Sweden's representative at the inaugural 1983 World Championships in Athletics, but again failed to make a global final.
 She was dominant nationally, however, winning all indoor and outdoor titles between 1981 and 1986 (bar the 1982 indoor title).